wernerturing/multi-delogo/docs/en/README.md

 ### Running FFmpeg manually

 If you want more control over the encoding process, you can run FFmpeg manually.
 To do that, instead of **Encode**, use **Generate filter script**.
-This generates a file with the description of the filters to apply, that can be passed to FFmpeg with the `-filter_script` option.
+This generates a file with the description of the filters to apply, that can be passed to FFmpeg with the `-filter_complex_script` option.